How I Went From 30k in Debt and Zero eSkills… to Quitting my Day Job!

 Getting a proper job

-I missed playing music but enjoyed the work.
-However, radio became corporate.
+I enjoyed the work, but radio became corporate.
+Here’s another 57 in a row.
 The hours grew really long, and I hated being just another faceless number at a big company.
 By 30, I was burnt out.
 I didn’t want to work for ‘someone else’.
 I wanted to set my own hours.
 So, I left to start a business with a friend.
-But, it bombed.
+But it bombed.
 Badly.
-And so, three years later, I was back working for… You guessed it, ‘someone else’.
+And, three years later, I was back working for… You guessed it, ‘someone else’.

 Moving to America

 The rest of my 30s was great: I met someone amazing, got married, and we travelled every chance we got.
 I was also doing plenty of thinking.
-I worked really hard but had no savings or money left at the end of the month.
+I worked really hard, but I had no savings or money left at the end of the month.
 Was I really going to live like this until I retired?
-This wasn’t living, anyway.
-And it all seemed like such a gamble: work hard now and hope that you make it to retirement age to start enjoying life?
+This really wasn’t living.
+And it all seemed like such a gamble: work hard now and hope you make it to retirement age to start enjoying life?
 So, at 40, I threw in the towel.
-It was time for a change – and we were ready for a new adventure.
+It was time for a change, and we were ready for a new adventure.

-We managed to get a visa and fulfilled a lifelong ambition to live in the U.S. We sold our home in London and used all the money to build and open a mom-and-pop store in Florida.
+We managed to get a visa and fulfilled a lifelong ambition to live in the U.S. We sold our home in London and used all the money to build a mom-and-pop store in Florida.
 Unfortunately, the only thing that popped was our bubble.
-We worked so hard but nothing we tried could turn around this store.
-So, four years after landing, we were on a plane home with nothing but one suitcase and tens of thousands in debt.
+We worked so hard, but nothing we tried could turn around this store.
+So, four years after landing, we were on a plane home with nothing but one suitcase and 30k in debt.
 We had lost everything – our store, belongings, life in the U.S., and every penny we had.
 We were feeling at our lowest.
-(Though, as I realised later, you never really lose – you either win or you learn.)
+(Though, as I realised later, you never really lose – you learn.)

 I quit!

 England felt like a foreign country after so long away, and we missed America, but I got a job in London, and we lived very frugally to clear our debts.
-Staying at home was pretty boring, but after five years, we had paid it all off.
-But I still thought, “There has to be more to life than this”.
+But even as staying in for five years ended, I still thought, “There has to be more to life than this”.
 Being paid per hour for your time felt like the least efficient way of earning a living.
 Passive income had to be a smarter way.
 I kept reading about people who created something once and then got paid over and over for it while they slept.
-But I knew it wasn’t going to be that easy.

 After a lot of research and extra work to save money for the next chapter, at age 48, I quit my job and began building an e-commerce website.
 I had no idea what I was doing and made so many mistakes.
-I took some night courses, lived my days learning on YouTube, and eventually managed to forge something out of nothing.
-I also learned more in six months on my own than in a decade of office jobs.
-(I realised that during this time, I had almost stopped learning new things – and, therefore, stopped growing.)
+I took night courses and lived my days watching YouTube.
+I learned more in six months than in a decade of office jobs.
+(I realized I had stopped learning new things – and stopped growing.)

 The big five…oh!

 I hadn’t saved enough.
 We had rent to pay, but I wasn’t ready to give up on my dream yet.
-So, I got a job working minimum wage part-time and on my website every spare moment I got.
+So, I got a job working minimum wage part-time, and then on my website every spare moment I got.

-Don’t get me wrong, it didn’t happen easily: I grafted incredibly hard for those two years, from knowing nothing to building something.
+Don’t get me wrong, it didn’t happen easily: I grafted incredibly hard for three years, from knowing nothing to building something.
 And I didn’t do it on my own – my wife helped me in so many ways.
 But now, I’m finally in control of the most important thing in anyone’s life: not money, but time.
 If I want to earn more, I can work longer hours.
 I’m not a millionaire – just an average middle-aged Joe who was determined, despite my age, to change my situation and live a different life… actually, to start living!
-Yes, it took some learning and some effort.
-But now I get to decide when I work, for how long and from where.
-You can imagine how much happiness that kind of freedom can bring.

 I passionately believe that everyone can start something new for themselves – whether that’s to have a Plan B just in case, to earn extra money, or to get back time in your life.

-And now I want to help other midlifers like me do the same: to escape the 9-5 and start living life on their own terms.
+And now I want to help other people like me do the same: to become healthier and wealthier after 50.

 Thank you